-1. Prepare
+1. Prepare:

-- Review Form 6 and its worksheets to familiarize yourself with the information you are required to report. - > Assess what records from the protected person you will need to complete the forms. - ➤ Gather all the documentation you will need to complete the forms including bank statements, receipts, bills, investment account statements, property information, etc.
+- Review Form 8 and its worksheets to familiarize yourself with the information you are required to report.
+Identify the appropriate forms to complete. - > Assess what records from the protected person you will need to complete the forms. - ➤ Gather all the documentation you will need to complete the forms including bank statements, receipts, bills, investment account statements, property information, etc.

-2. Fill in the correct columns
+2. Fill in the Correct Columns:

-Depending on the form you complete, certain columns on the schedules will be shaded, which indicates you do not include any information in those columns.
+Certain columns on some of the included forms and schedules will be shaded.
+Do not write any information in those columns.

-3. Save your work for the next report
+3. Save your work for the next report:

-Save and print the form cover sheet, schedules, worksheets, and any other supporting documentation.
+Save and print the form coversheet, schedules, worksheets, and any other supporting documentation.
 Saving the account reporting forms will assist the conservator with providing prior account information in future account reporting forms.

-4. Review
+4. Review: